 What’s one better than buying a book?
 Buying an online bread baking course!
 This gift list of course would not be complete without me mentioning my online sourdough baking course 😉

 If sourdough bread baking is something that your friend/loved one wants to get into, then my course will certainly cover everything from the basics, to more advanced techniques without the overwhelm.
-Click here to get access to it!
+Click here to get access to it; there’s a gift certificate option available too!

 #7: Luxury Apron